Last updated: June 2020

 - Clem Jones Tunnel, Brisbane: 4.8km's

 - Legacy Way Tunnel, Brisbane: 4.6km's

 - Lane Cove Tunnel Sydney: 3.4km's

-There are 35 tunnels in Australia currently, that are over 50 meters in length.
+There are 35 tunnels in Australia currently, that are over 50 metres in length.
 The longest tunnel in the country is the Airport Link in Brisbane - which stretches for a whopping 6.7km's and circumvents most of the cities metro suburbs.
 There are 7 tunnels in Queensland, 18 tunnels in New South Wales, 5 tunnels in Victoria, and 5 tunnels between Western Australia, Australian Capital Territory and South Australia.
 As you would expect - there are officially 0 tunnels in the Northern Territory.